Get

 7. Consider Getting a Second Cat

-Sometimes caring for an abused cat is about showing them the way forward.
-And sometimes, the best way to do this is with another cat.
+Caring for an abused cat is about showing them the way forward.
+Sometimes, the best way to do this is with another cat.
 Sound odd?
-A cat that hasn’t been abused is more apt to be outgoing, trusting, friendly towards people, and less concerned about strangers/strange things in their environment.
-Sometimes, this can help teach an abused cat what more normal life can actually look like.
-In the best case scenarios, they might even start picking up on some of these habits, and implementing them themselves.
+A cat that hasn’t been abused is more apt to be outgoing, trusting, friendly toward people, and less concerned about strangers/strange things in their environment.
+Sometimes, this can help teach an abused cat what a more normal life can actually look like.
+In the best-case scenarios, they might even start picking up on some of these habits and implementing them themselves.

 two bicolor Seal Ragdoll Cats on cat tree